Juancho56/javascript/README.md

 7. Passed an array full with integers, return the array ordered asc or des (defined by parameter). https://jsfiddle.net/JuanP/nkrc62pe/1/

-8. Via javascript, write inside the container the height and width in pixels using a function. https://jsfiddle.net/JuanP/shd87j8z/16/
+8. Via javascript, write inside the container the height and width in pixels using a functions. https://jsfiddle.net/JuanP/shd87j8z/16/

 9. Via javascript, write inside every box the width and height in pixels using functions.